knative/docs/docs/serving/samples/rest-api-go/README.md

 This sample demonstrates creating and running a simple RESTful service on Knative Serving.
 The exposed endpoint takes a stock ticker (i.e. stock symbol), then outputs the stock price.
+You may look up the stock tickers [here](https://www.marketwatch.com/tools/quotes/lookup.asp).
+Some examples for valid stock tickers can be AMZN for Amazon, AAPL for Apple, MSFT for Microsoft, etc.

 ## Prerequisites